-Economics is the study of how people behave.
+Economics is the study of how people behave and how societies allocate scarce resources among competing uses.

 Every day, people and society are confronted by choices.
 Should you go to university or start a career?
 What should you do with your next dollar?
 Should the government raise the minimum wage, or not?
 How do we address the big issues in the world such as poverty and climate change?